bengruher/Global-Address-REST-API/README.md

 # GlobalAddressAPI
 Team assignment for CPSC 5200 Architecture.
 This project will feature a UI and an API that can be used to search for global addresses, in a country-specific format.

+Our major architectural decisions are documented in the Powerpoint located in this repo.
+Our solution was unique in that we used a configuration file to define the address formats for each country.
+This enabled us to change the appearance of the form depending on which country was selected.
+We were even able to provide the information in the country-specific language.
+We used regex to enforce the countries' specific data formats (such as the United States having a 5 digit zip code).
+To accommodate the various fields for each country, we dynamically created database tables based on the information in the configuration file.
+When a country format would change, we would delete and reconstruct the tables using Data Definition Language within the application.

+One of our largest challenges was handling all of the possible fields for a country's address format.
+For example, for an apartment in Spain, sometimes the floor number was specified.
+Other times, only the building name and the unit number were specified.
+To accommodate these variations, we included every valid field name into the form and made all but a couple of the fields optional.
+The major benefit of this implementation was that the user could decide which fields applied to them and leave the rest blank.

+This project exemplifies out-of-the-box thinking and several of the Gang of Four design patterns.
+It also demonstrates API design and implementation.